 In the late 70s, Liverpool F.C. were the most successful British football club.
-Their success meant they were frequently playing against the best of the best in Europe.
-These trips gave opportunistic scousers a chance to sample the best European sportswear shops in cities such as Rome, Zurich and Paris.
+Their success meant they frequently played against the best of the best in Europe.
+These trips allowed opportunistic scousers to sample the best European sportswear shops in cities such as Rome, Zurich and Paris.
 Many opted for the light-fingered method of payment.
 The trappings they returned home with sparked a one-upmanship fashion culture not seen since the days of the Mods.
 The rivalry between teams up and down the country also played a big part in the one-upmanship.
 Who looked the best was equal to who fought the best.

 NORTH vs south

-Liverpool and Manchester were very much focused on the Adidas trainer obsession, which didn’t really hit the masses down south.
+Liverpool and Manchester focused on the Adidas trainer obsession, which didn’t hit the masses down south.
 The southerners were initially more attracted to the bright and vibrant tennis wear worn by the likes of Bjorn Borg and John McEnroe.
-By the 80s this morphed into many exclusive designer labels, unknown to most people in the mainstream.
+By the late 80s, this morphed into many exclusive designer labels, unknown to most people in the mainstream.
 This led to brands such as Stone Island and C.P.
 Company becoming synonymous with the scene.
-Then more accessible brands like Burberry and Aquascutum then became part of the ‘uniform’ by the mid-90s, which is arguably when the whole thing became a parody of itself and died.
+Then more accessible brands like Burberry and Aquascutum became part of the ‘uniform’ by the mid-90s, arguably when the whole thing became a parody of itself and died.

 The fashion evolved from rare Adidas trainers, cagoules and David Bowie wedge-style haircuts to high-end super expensive luxury brands that met a certain aesthetic.
 By the mid-90s it was not uncommon for casuals to have spent tens of thousands of pounds on their wardrobe.
 Many have stories of such expensive garments getting blood stains or ripped to shreds during the heat of battles.